 All of the values are obtained via right heart catheterization, which is already required as part of the extension criteria.
-Therefore, while there is new data collection involved, no new tests will be required.
+Therefore, while programs will be need to submit additional data, no new tests will be required.
 Transplant programs will just need to provide more information from the right heart catheterization.
 The current exception extension form has a field for the date that the right heart catheterization is completed.
 This field will be used to ensure that the values listed above are collected on the same date, as outlined in the proposed policy.